quan-tap-code/picoCTF-Writeups/picoCTF Easy Challenges/Forensics/Glory_of_the_garden.md

 wget https://jupiter.challenges.picoctf.org/static/4153422e18d40363e7ffc7e15a108683/garden.jpg
 ```
 ### Analyze the file
 We could see that we got a `.jpg` file.
-Us
+We try to use `exiftool` on the file to see if there are anything